 The Alternative Investment Fund Management Directive (“AIFMD”) was implemented in the EU in 2013, to regulate the alternative investment industry, chiefly as a result of the Global Financial Crisis.
-Fast forward seven years, and this directive is still evolving, but now with a new focus: sustainability.

 On 8th June 2020, the European Commission published a draft delegated act1 which, if implemented, will increase the importance of sustainability in the AIFMD.
 The change comes from the wider EU Action Plan on Financing Sustainable Growth, which stems more broadly from the United Nations Sustainable Development Goals.
 It has the objectives of reorienting capital flows towards a more sustainable economy, making sustainability a core component of mainstream risk management and fostering transparency and long-termism2.
 The draft changes are expected to come into effect by the end of Q3 or the beginning of Q4, 2021.
 However, there are a number of factors that could disrupt this timeline, such as, of course, the impact of the COVID-19 pandemic.

 After the execution of the delegated act, Alternative Investment Fund Managers (“AIFMs”) will be expected to factor in sustainability risks to their due diligence processes.
 Furthermore, if applicable3, AIFMs will have to update these processes in a way that is aligned with its principal adverse impact policies (due diligence policies describing how AIFMs take into account the principal adverse impacts which investee companies may have on sustainability factors).

 At present, AIFMs are required to employ sufficient personnel, with the necessary skills to do their job.
 A further requirement will be for AIFMs to retain the necessary resources and expertise for the effective integration of sustainability risk.

 3. Conflicts of Interest